 I must make mention of my frightfully beautiful wife, Dymphna (perhaps frightful might be sufficient).
 She insists on smoking her ghastly cheroots and so is often preceded by an acrid bloom of smoke wherever she may roam, and roam she does, mostly sans clothing, whilst interfering in one thing or another.
 She can be spied lounging by the pool with a flute of Krug and an expression of decorous boredom.

-It’s been alleged Dreyfus dabbles in penmanship, sees himself as having a bit of flare for throwing the odd phrase together, coupled with an alleged dab hand at drawing.
-What little I’ve perused of his scribbles, the phrase, staggering disbelief, comes to mind, when it comes to the extent of his abilities.
+It’s been alleged Dreyfus dabbles in penmanship, sees himself as having a bit of flair for throwing the odd phrase together, coupled with an alleged dab hand at drawing.
+What little I’ve perused of his scribbles, the phrase, staggering disbelief, comes to mind, regarding his abilities.
 Amongst the treasure trove of my adventurous life are some scraps of paper Christian has produced of entirely his own efforts.
 Yes, that’s right, cramped little words applied to the back of unpaid invoices and scratched onto drawing tablets, scattered among his wretched sketches.
-Unbeknownst to him I have collected these items in an effort at personal security.
-I now have a dossier of his own misdeeds, if he thinks he can shirk his responsibilities.
-Currently he doesn’t seem to give a toss, but clearly this will have to change.
+Unbeknownst to him, I have collected these items in an effort at personal security.
+I now have a dossier of his misdeeds, if he thinks he can shirk his responsibilities.
+Currently, he doesn’t seem to give a toss, but this will have to change.

 Fernando and the pool guy, Derek, don’t get on, or at least that is what I’ve assumed by their energetic grappling.
 There have been times when I’ve resorted to the garden hose for the purpose of separating them.
 The hose extends to the copse of Apple Myrtles thriving beyond the pool, where the shenanigans customarily take place.
 Why they feel the need to remove their clothes while fighting is beyond me.
 Some sort of Arcadian yearning for combate mano a mano of humbler times?
 Who knows?